Sidias-Korrado/baltuzee/README.md

 # baltuzee
-backup LVM to ZFS over network with RSYNC
+backup LVM to ZFS over network with Rsync